Retail and COVID-19 safety

 Note: The information on this page is based on current recommendations and may change.
 Content from health and safety associations and other parties is also subject to change and WorkSafeBC has not reviewed this material for the purpose of ensuring it is aligned with our guidance.
 For the latest guidance, visit the British Columbia Centre for Disease Control for health information and see the latest news from the government of British Columbia.

-On April 25, the provincial health officer issued COVID-19 Guidance to Retail Food and Grocery Stores to help employers reduce the risk of transmission.
+The provincial health officer issued COVID-19 Guidance to Retail Food and Grocery Stores to help employers reduce the risk of transmission.
 It provides clarity on the number of people who can be permitted in a store at one time, as well as guidance and best practices for physical distancing, sanitation, and hygiene.

 The following associations also have a number of resources to assist retail employers in managing the risk of COVID-19 exposure: